The Basics of Becoming a School Guidance Counselor

 School Guidance Counselors provide crisis intervention to students at school and help them set academic goals.
 They also meet with parents and school personnel to discuss a student’s behavior and progress.
 They will also often help prepare students for later education or career experiences by encouraging them to explore learning opportunities and challenging tasks.

-In most states, School Guidance Counselors are required to have a master’s degree in school counseling or a field that is related. [ii]
+According to the Bureau of Labor Statistics, School Guidance Counselors in most states are required to have a master’s degree in school counseling or a field that is related.

 How Do Your Skills Stack Up?